ESP32 Performance Guide - PixelRoot32 β

 18) to protect audio streams. - Context Thrashing: An audio priority that is too high (e.g.,

 24) will preempt the display transfer constantly to synthesize audio, fragmenting the hardware SPI transaction and ballooning draw times (up to 4x).
 The engine mitigates this by balancing priority, reducing audio buffer block sizes to128samples, and usingtaskYIELD()for cooperative multitasking. - Float Operations: Soft-float emulation on the ESP32-C3 is extremely slow.
-The engine provides integer Q15 implementations for performance-critical inner loops (like
+The engine provides fixed-point Q15 implementations for performance-critical inner loops (like

-tickEnvelopeQ15and audio mixer LUTs).
+tickEnvelopeQ15, LFO generation for vibrato/tremolo, HPF filtering, and audio mixer LUTs).
 Avoid introducing new float-based calculations inside per-sample audio loops or per-pixel drawing loops.

-💾 Memory & Resources
+πΎ Memory & Resources β

-📖 For comprehensive C++17 memory management guide, see Memory Management Guide
+π For comprehensive C++17 memory management guide, see Memory Management Guide

-Smart Pointers (C++17)
+Smart Pointers (C++17) β

 Use std::unique_ptr for init-time ownership (Scenes, Actors, UI elements) to automate memory management and document ownership.